sdcondon/SwashbuckleDynamicLocalization/README.md

 # Swashbuckle.DynamicLocalization

-Two distinct pieces of functionality, extending on Swashbuckle:
+This package exposes two distinct pieces of functionality, extending on Swashbuckle:
  * Swashbuckle filters that grab descriptions from resource strings, using the CurrentUICulture.
  * Logic to expose the localisation functionality that Swagger UI includes, again using CurrentUICulture.

-## Usage - Filters

-This package includes two Swashbuckle filter classes - ResourceOperationFilter and ResourceSchemaFilter.
-These retrieve operation and schema descriptions from a provided ResourceManager, using the CurrentUICulture.
-They can either be added separately in the usual way, or you can use the AddDynamicLocalisationFilters extension method for SwaggerDocsConfig to attach them both at once.

-Resource look-up is convention based the keys are as follows:

- * For an operation description: {namespace-qualified type name}.{method name}.Description
- * For an operation summary: {namespace-qualified type name}.{method name}.Summary
- * For an operation parameter description: {namespace-qualified type name}.{method name}.{parameter name}
- * For a model description: {namespace-qualified type name}
- * For a model property description: {namespace-qualified type name}.{property name}

-(TODO: Only require as much of the namespace as needed to be unique)

-It's up to you how you set CurrentUICulture.
-One way is with a handler for the ASP.NET BeginRequest event that sets it based on the first priority language header - as follows:
+NB: It's up to you how you set CurrentUICulture - the package won't do it for you.
+When using ASP.NET, one way is with a handler for the BeginRequest event that sets it based on the first priority language header - as follows:

     protected void Application_BeginRequest(Object sender, EventArgs e)
     {